EtaiWil/Producer_Consumer_Multithreading/README.md

 17
 ```
-here, we have 3 producers  with co editor size 17,  producer 1 makes 30 items and his queue size is 5 etc..
+We have 3 producers  with co-editor size 17,  producer 1 makes 30 items and it's queue size is 5 etc..